 Welcome to the Information Age!

 The Information Age has presented humanity with the tools and ability to exchange and disseminate information at an accelerated speed.
-The downside of ICT is that humanity does not access, use or rely upon their five senses9.
+The downside of ICT is that humanity does not access, use or rely upon their five senses.
 From an evolutionary and instinctual standpoint, a human’s five senses serve to help them interact with their environment, procreate and survive.
-In nature and in reality, a human could not survive if they were stripped of all five senses.
-In addition to having five senses, all humanity has engrained in their genetics the striving for self-preservation.
+In nature, a human could not survive if they were stripped of all five senses.
+In addition to having five senses, all humanity has ingrained in their genetics the striving for self-preservation.

-Having this dynamic of self-preservation is not exclusive to humans, but is wired in all living organisms.
-The will, urge and inherent traits of self-preservation are universal.
+Having this dynamic of self-preservation is not exclusive to humans but is wired in all living organisms.
+The urge and inherent traits of self-preservation are universal.
 Without a living organism having these traits, their species would quickly become extinct.

 Information technology experts, sociologists and psychologists tend to describe ICT as beneficial tools for humanity.
 Based on this writer’s investigative findings leading to the creation of iPredator and iPredator Bridge, he defines this new dimension quite differently.
-Although the World Wide Web10, Telecommunications11, Digital Technology12 and Mobile Device Technology13 are highly beneficial tools and areas helpful to society, this writer recognizes tools have many different purposes.
+Although the World Wide Web, Telecommunications, Digital Technology and Mobile Device Technology are highly beneficial tools and areas helpful to society, this writer recognizes tools have many different purposes.
 When chosen for nefarious reasons, ICT are tools that become weapons. iPredators primarily use ICT as weapons in their efforts to offend, dominate, harm or steal from others.

 iPredator Bridge Definition

-Similar to the iPredator, they are motivated by personal convictions, greed, power, control, narcissism17or psychopathology18.
+Similar to the iPredator, they are motivated by personal convictions, greed, power, control, narcissism or psychopathology.
 Different from the iPredator, they have yet to fully engage in criminal/deviant activities using ICT or use complex perceptual distortions to validate the harm they cause. iPredator Bridge investigates why some people draw near to this nefarious and malevolent realm and either proceed in their maladaptive trajectory or cease and desist.